Greetings from the Assessment Committee!

 Documenting our assessment activities and sharing them with others on campus helps us all improve our teaching methods.
 This process can promote further conversations within departments, leading to informed curricular decisions.

-All full-time faculty are expected to complete a minimum of one assessment per quarter.
+All full-time faculty are expected to complete a minimum of one assessment per quarter using the Assessment Tool.
 Part-time faculty are also encouraged to complete assessments each quarter.

 We've prepared a quick overview of how to document assessments at Highline: Quick Start Guide.